 Community Associations Benefit From Webinars

 One of the many fascinating characteristics of our industry is that the multi-million dollar, not-for-profit community Associations we serve are run by a revolving door of volunteer boardmembers.
 It’s a role that comes with significant responsibilities and little or no prior training.
 We know from experience that responsible leaders will keep the financial health and future of their communities in mind when they make decisions.
 So we spend a significant amount of our time and energy on Reserve Study education to help our clients make wise decisions, save time, and avoid costly Reserve Funding errors.

-Our online Learning Center contains hundreds of articles, answers to Frequently Asked Questions, dozens of webinar recordings, CAI’s Reserve Specialist (RS) Certification Requirements, National Reserve Study Standards, and a summary of National Reserve Legislation.
+Our online Learning Center contains hundreds of articles, dozens of webinar recordings, CAI’s Reserve Specialist (RS) Certification Requirements, National Reserve Study Standards, and a summary of National Reserve Legislation.

 New boardmembers and managers need to learn Reserve Funding decision points and how to avoid missteps.
 Most seasoned boardmembers and managers want to stay up-to-date on the latest reserve legislation and trends, learn how to save time or get answers to pointed questions, and explore topics of special interest.